Ipoh Street Art & Mural Art In Ipoh

 Ipoh Street Art Mural – An Old Uncle Drinking Coffee – Photo by Travelswithsun

-The mural is on the side of a building close to the Ipoh Old Town White Coffee branch by the Ipoh Padang.
+The mural is on the side of a building across from the Tourist Information Centre and Ipoh Padang.

 It’s a proud symbol and throwback to the origins of Ipoh white coffee!